Kalmyks: Religion

-On December 27, 2005, a new khurul opened in Elista, the capital of the Republic of Kalmykia.
-The khurul was named "Burkhan Bakshin Altan Sume".
-It is the largest Buddhist temple in Europe.
-The government of the Republic of Kalmykia sought to build a magnificent temple of a monumental scale in hopes of creating an international learning center for Buddhist scholars and students from all over the world.
-More significantly, the temple is a monument to the Kalmyk people who died in exile between 1944 and 1957.
+On December 27, 2005, a new khurul named "Burkhan Bakshin Altan Sume", opened in Elista, and became known as the largest Buddhist temple in Europe.
+The temple was built in hopes of creating an international learning center for Buddhist scholars and students from all over the world, while also acting as a monument to the Kalmyk people who died in exile between 1944 and 1957.

-The Kalmyks of Kyrgyzstan live primarily in the Karakol region of eastern Kyrgyzstan.
-They are referred to as "Sart Kalmyks."
-The origin of this name is unknown.
-Likewise, it is not known when, why and from where this small group of Kalmyks migrated to eastern Kyrgyzstan.
-Due to their minority status, the Sart Kalmyks have adopted the Turkic language and culture of the majority Kyrgyz population.
-As a result, nearly all now belong to the Muslim faith.
+The Kalmyks of Kyrgyzstan, referred to as "Sart Kalmyks," live primarily in the Karakol region of eastern Kyrgyzstan.
+It is unknown why, when, or from where this small group of Kalmyks migrated to eastern Kyrgyzstan.
+Due largely to their minority status, the Sart Kalmyks gradually adopted the Turkic language and culture of the majority Kyrgyz population.
+As a result, nearly all of them now belong to the Muslim faith.

 Although Sart Kalmyks are Muslims, Kalmyks elsewhere by and large remain faithful to the Gelugpa Order of Tibetan Buddhism.
 In Kalmykia, for example, the Gelugpa Order with the assistance of the government has constructed numerous Buddhist temples.
 In addition, the Kalmyk people recognize Tenzin Gyatso, 14th Dalai Lama as their spiritual leader and Erdne Ombadykow, a Kalmyk American, as the supreme lama of the Kalmyk people.
 The Dalai Lama has visited Elista on a number of occasions.
 Buddhism and Christianity have been given the status of state religions.
 In November 2004 the 14th Dalai Lama visited Kalmykia.
 In October 2022, Erdne Ombadykow, the Supreme Lama of Kalmykia, condemned the Russian invasion of Ukraine and fled Russia to Mongolia.
 In January 2023, he was recognized in Russia as a foreign agent.